NOVA: Next-step Open-Vocabulary Autoregression for 3D Multi-Object Tracking in Autonomous Driving: Experiments

 \subsubsection{\textbf{Ablation on Data Sampling Strategies}}

-Table~\ref{tab:ablation_sampling_full} analyzes the impact of different strategies for constructing positive and negative training pairs.
-We observe that the quality of negative samples plays a decisive role in tracking performance.
-The naive Random strategy yields the lowest sAMOTA of 41.46\%, as randomly sampled negatives from the entire scene are often spatially distant and trivial to distinguish.
-While constraining negatives to a Local neighborhood improves performance to 42.72\%, it still lags behind our proposed Hard Negative Mining strategy.
-By explicitly targeting confusing instances (\textit{e.g.}, adjacent objects with high overlap), our method encourages the model to learn fine-grained discriminative features, significantly boosting sAMOTA to \textbf{45.56\%}.
-Furthermore, the construction of positive samples is equally critical for robustness.
-Comparing the Variant (w/o Jitter) and Ours, we find that training strictly with ground-truth centers leads to a suboptimal sAMOTA of 43.23\%.
-This indicates that without spatial augmentation, the model overfits to perfect coordinates and struggles with imperfect detections during inference.
-Introducing geometric jitter effectively simulates detector noise, enhancing the tracker's tolerance to localization errors and resulting in a substantial improvement in both sAMOTA (+2.33\%) and Mostly Tracked (MT) (+9.16\%).
+Table~\ref{tab:ablation_sampling_full} analyzes the construction of positive and negative training pairs.
+Negative-sample quality is crucial: Random sampling gives the lowest sAMOTA of $41.46\%$, since most negatives are spatially distant and easy to distinguish.
+Restricting negatives to a Local neighborhood improves sAMOTA to $42.72\%$, but remains inferior to Hard Negative Mining.
+By focusing on confusing nearby objects (\textit{e.g.}, adjacent boxes with high overlap), our strategy learns finer discriminative cues and raises sAMOTA to \textbf{$45.56\%$}.
+Positive-sample augmentation is also important.
+Training without jitter overfits to ideal ground-truth centers and performs worse, with $43.23\%$ sAMOTA.
+Adding geometric jitter simulates detector localization noise, improving robustness to imperfect proposals and increasing sAMOTA by $+2.33\%$ while raising MT to $9.16\%$.